 You may have heard about Open Season or Open Enrollment for your Tricare or Federal Employees Dental and Vision Insurance Program (FEDVIP) coverage.
 But what exactly is it?

 Open season (also known as open enrollment) is the time each year when you can make changes to your Tricare and FEDVIP dental and vision coverage for the following year.
 Federal employees can also make changes to their health insurance during this time period.

 Open season runs every year from the Monday of the second full week in November to the Monday of the second full week in December.
 That means that this open season will run from Nov.
 8 to Dec.
 13, 2021.

 What Can You Do During Open Season?

-This is only the second year that Tricare has offered an open season.
+This is only time of year that you can make changes to your Tricare plan.
 Outside of this window, the only time you can make changes to your Tricare coverage is for a Qualifying Life Event.
 During open season, you can enroll in a new Tricare plan or change your coverage.
-Any changes you make to your Tricare coverage during open season will be effective for 2020.
+Any changes you make to your Tricare coverage during open season will be effective for 2022.

 Since this is only the second year that military members and retirees have been eligible for FEDVIP coverage, you may be a bit unsure about what you can do.